alekseyzimin/EviAnn_release/README.md

 1. EviAnn's output is fully compliant with NCBI annotation specifications, annotations can be easily submitted to NCBI GenBank using table2asn tool (see below)
 2. Easy to install and run, few easy to install dependncies
-3. Eviann is very fast -- annotation of a mammalian genome takes less than an hour, after all RNA-seq data has been aligned
+3. EviAnn is very fast -- annotation of a mammalian genome takes less than an hour, after all RNA-seq data has been aligned
 4. 5' and 3' UTRs are present in most protein-coding transcripts
 5. Annotates long non-coding RNA's
 6. Processed pseudo-genes are automatically labelled and CDSs for them are not reported